More people than ever are adopting plant-based diets. Indeed, it’s never been easier to go vegan either.

 - decreased risk of cardiovascular diseases

-As such, they’re crucial for improved performance and recovery, as well as reducing your body fat percentage.
+As such, they’re crucial for improved performance and recovery, as well as joint health.

 Natural sources of omega 3, such as flaxseeds, make great additions to your diet.
 Conversion rates for turning APA into DHA and EPA in your body, though, are very low.